-Element Key Activity Frequency Work Environment Manage demanding and changing workloads and competing priorities.
-Daily Work long shifts (up to 10 hours).
+Element Key Activity Frequency Work Manage demanding and changing workloads and competing priorities.
+Daily Environment Work long shifts (up to 10 hours).
 Regular Work in a team environment and at times alone.
 Daily Work in different geographic locations.
 Regular Be exposed to all outdoor weather conditions.
 Regular Work in unstructured environments.
 Regular Work in buildings which may be two-storey Occasional Sit at a computer or in meetings for extended periods Occasional Work in an environment with competing demands.
 Daily Wear personal protective equipment (e.g. rubber gloves, covered shoes) to provide protection from potential infectious and hazardous substances.
 Daily Present at court and other jurisdictions.
 Occasional Manual Handling Undertake manual handling (e.g.: lifting, pulling, pushing, moving, transferring, twisting, restraining, supporting) of equipment and clients which would be of varying weight and size.
 Regular People Contact Work with clients who may have a physical or sensory disability Regular Liaise with government, non-government and community organisations Daily Interact with members of the public who may display the full range of emotional expressions, including parents, partners, significant others, family members, advocates, doctors, police.
 Regular Assist in personal and self-care activities such as toileting, meals, dressing, and maintenance of personal hygiene.
 Regular Interact with clients and members of the public who could display verbal or physically challenging behaviour.
 Regular Facilitate access to specialist, generic and community services Daily Undertake training and professional development activities.
 Regular General Tasks Undertake general household duties which could include sweeping, dusting, shopping, mopping, vacuuming, laundering, gardening, cooking and food preparation.
 Occasional

-Administrative Tasks Undertake administrative tasks which may include the following: computer work, filing, writing tasks, participate in meetings, concentrate for long periods of time, and document money transactions.
-Daily Use technology including photocopier, telephones including mobiles, fax, overhead projectors, televisions, videos, and electronic whiteboards.
-Daily Transport ransport Drive vehicles possibly over long distances and in all traffic and weather conditions.
+Administrative Tasks Use technology including photocopier, telephones including mobiles, fax, overhead projectors, televisions, videos, and electronic whiteboards.
+Daily Transport TransportDrive vehicles possibly over long distances and in all traffic and weath conditions.
 Drive vehicles with possible distractions from client behaviour, verbal or physical.
 Occasional